titanicoctopus/Notes/First valley.md

 - Some folk left later to help raaf to prepare becoming the raafi
 - Some folk went their own way and became the marang
 - One stayed to protect what has been abandoned

+- The first raafi lived under the prime elemental forge
+	- they tried to follow the teachings and decrees raaf would give them
+	- the lived very simple and used oral traditions to transfer knowledge
+	- rooms
+		- communion room
+			- a room dedicated to communicate with raaf
+				- a statue of raaf
+				- carpets surrounding the statue to sit on
+		- bath
+			- a room to clean up and meditate
+				- a bath
+				- stone vases
+		- auditorium
+			- A large room with evenly spaced carpets directed towards a podium.
+				- a chest on the podium
+					- Musical instrument
+		- garden
+			- A room with plants in planters.
+				- Planter
+					- Tree
+					- shrub
+					- snaproot
+					- thicket
+		- spellcraft atelier
+			- A large room with random incantations plCed evenly throughout the room. the raafi used this to figure out magic.
+				- Incantations
+				- prototype servitor
+		- sleeping chambers
+			- Large rooms where raafi rested
+				- Sleeping mats
+				- vases against the walls
+				- chests against the walls